elenasamuylova/drafts/llm_course/README.md

 ### JSON schema match

 **What it checks**.
-Whether a JSON object in the output **matches a predefined schema**.
+Whether a JSON object in the output matches a predefined schema.

 **When it’s useful**.
-Whether a JSON object in the output matches a predefined schema.
-When it’s useful: Whenever you deal with structured generation and instruct an LLM to return the output of a specific format.
+Whenever you deal with structured generation and instruct an LLM to return the output of a specific format.
 This helps verify that JSON outputs not only follow syntax rules but also match the expected structure, including required fields and value types.

 > **Schema example**
 > ```json